-Epiphany is celebrated throughout Greece with a Blessing of the Waters and of all the vessels that sail thereon.
-One particular ceremony is widespread throughout the country, but most famously in Athens' the port city of Piraeus.
+Epiphany is celebrated throughout Greece with a Blessing of the Waters and all the vessels that sail thereon.
+One particular ceremony is widespread throughout the country, and It takes place generally in January.

 It takes place generally in the month of January.

-While the biggest observance is at Piraeus.
-Many islands and villages offer smaller versions of the event, where a cross of gold is hurled far into a lake or river and a shivering crew of waiting swimmers then dive in to retrieve it.
-The main celebrations take place in Piraeus harbour and many other parts of the country may hold a similar ceremony at the seafront, a lake or a river.
+While the most significant observance is at Piraeus, many islands and villages offer smaller versions of the event, where a cross of gold is hurled far into a lake or river, and a shivering crew of waiting swimmers then dive in to retrieve it.
+The main celebrations in Piraeus harbour and many other parts of the country may hold a similar ceremony at the seafront, a lake or a river.